Resources for Migrating Parse Applications to AWS

-- If you used one of the Parse device SDKs to write IoT-style code that runs on a mobile device, you can migrate your code to the AWS IoT service.
+- If you used one of the Parse device SDKs to write IoT-style code that runs on a mobile device, you can migrate your code to the AWS IoT Core service.
 The new post Welcome Parse IoT Customers will show you how to do this.

 - The AWS Mobile Hub will allow you to build your mobile apps even more quickly.
 See my post, AWS Mobile Hub – Build, Test, and Monitor Mobile Applications, for more information.

 I also have some partner and community resources for you:

 - AWS Partner Bitnami has made the Bitnami Parse Server AMI available in AWS Marketplace.
 To learn how to use it, read How to Migrate an Application from Parse’s Hosted Service and Exporting Your Data from Parse’s Hosted Service.